Designing Universal Causal Deep Learning Models: The Case of Infinite-Dimensional Dynamical Systems from Stochastic Analysis: The Benefit of Causal Approximation: Super-Optimal Approximation Rates for Causal Maps

 \section{The Benefit of Causal Approximation: Super-Optimal Approximation Rates for Causal Maps}

 We now illustrate the quantitative advantage of causal approximation, i.e.\ using our CNO architecture, when the target function is causal.
 For illustrative purposes, we consider the simplest case where all involved spaces are finite-dimensional and Euclidean.
-By considering this setting, we can juxtapose our approximation rates derived from Theorem~\ref{thm:theorem_universality_causal} against the best rates for ReLU networks \cite{ZHS2022JMPA} which are optimal, as shown in the constructive approximation literature \cite{DVL1993,Grohs2021IEEETransInfoTheory}.
+By considering this setting, we can juxtapose our approximation rates derived from Theorem~\ref{thm:theorem_universality_causal} against the best { upper-bounds on the approximation} rates for ReLU networks \cite{ZHS2022JMPA} { which apply to our class of causal maps}, { which match the well-known lower bounds for Lipschitz maps \textit{without the additional causality constraint}~\cite{DVL1993,Grohs2021IEEETransInfoTheory}; however, there are currently no available lower bounds on this causal class.}

 Therefore, when the target function has a causal structure, ``super-optimal uniform approximation rates'' can be achieved only if one encodes that structure into the neural network model; as in the case with the CNO.
-Throughout this section, we consider the integer time-grid $\{t_i\}_{i\in \mathbb{Z}}=\{t\}_{t\in \mathbb{Z}}$; which we note satisfies the non-degeneracy condition in Assumption~\ref{assumptions:timegrid}.
+Throughout this section, we consider the integer time-grid $\{t_i\}_{i\in \mathbb{Z}}=\{t\}_{t\in \mathbb{Z}}$; which we note satisfies the non-degeneracy condition in Assumption 1.